waleed-ahmd/Google_Teachable_Machine_Radiography/README.md

 I uploaded the training data file after compressing it because it is more than 25MB.
 GitHub free version might not support files over 25MBs.

+This work does not belong to any specific task from school or company.
+The purpose of this work is just to understand how to work with data and solve some real-world problems.

 Thanks.